openHABian - Hassle-free openHAB Setup

 Other Linux Systems (add openHABian just like any other software)

-openHABian also supports general Debian/Ubuntu based systems on different platforms.
-Starting with a fresh installation of your operating system, install git, then clone the openHABian project and finally execute the openHABian configuration tool:
+openHABian is also supposed to run on generic Debian/Ubuntu based systems on x86 and some ARM hardware platforms.
+Start with a fresh installation of your operating system, login and run

-# install git sudo apt-get update sudo apt-get install git # download and link sudo git clone https://github.com/openhab/openhabian.git /opt/openhabian sudo ln -s /opt/openhabian/openhabian-setup.sh /usr/local/bin/openhabian-config # execute sudo openhabian-config
+# install git - you can skip this if it's already installed apt-get update apt-get install git # download, link and create config file git clone -b stable https://github.com/openhab/openhabian.git /opt/openhabian ln -s /opt/openhabian/openhabian-setup.sh /usr/local/bin/openhabian-config cp /opt/openhabian/openhabian.conf.dist /etc/openhabian.conf

-You'll see the openHABian configuration menu and can now select all desired actions.
-The "Manual/Fresh Setup" submenu entry is the right place for you.
-Execute all entries one after the other to get the full openHABian experience:
+You'll get to see the openHABian configuration menu.
+Start at least with the menu options 11 and 12, then the "Manual/Fresh Setup" submenu entry is the right place for you.
+Mark all components / actions you think to be of value and execute them in one go to get the full openHABian experience:

-Attention: openHABian usage on a custom system is supported and should be safe.
-Still some routines might not work for you.
+Attention: openHABian usage on a custom system should be safe.
+Some routines might not work for you, however.
 Please be cautious and have a close look at the console output for errors.
-Report problems you encounter to the openHABian Issue Tracker.
+Should you run into errors, consult the debug guide.

 - Flash the system image to your micro SD card as described, do not remove the SD card yet